qelectrotech/qelectrotech-doc/source/users/conductor/properties/conductor_numbering.rst

 Conductor numbering
 ====================

 QElectroTech allows an automatic codification of `conductors`_.
-This feature is very usefull for the creation of `reports`_, `conductor list`_, and for the identification of `conductors`_ at the physical systems and `schemas`_.
+This feature is very useful for the creation of `reports`_, `conductor list`_, and for the identification of `conductors`_ at the physical systems and `schemas`_.